Man at centre of murder probe named by police

-Parkgate murder probe: Gary Claydon named as victim as police investigation into Rotherham death continues
+Parkgate murder probe: Garry Claydon named as victim as police investigation into Rotherham death continues

 Officers launched an investigation after a man was found ‘unresponsive’ early on Sunday morning, at Waddington Way, Parkgate, Rotherham.
 He was pronounced dead at the scene.

-Today officers named the man as Gary Claydon, aged 54, and issued a photograph of him.
+Today officers named the man as Garry Claydon, aged 54, and issued a photograph of him.

 A large police presence was reported at the scene on Sunday, which is near to multiple industrial units.